Get a quote

 • How is my credit?
 Check your credit report for items that you need to dispute and get fixed.
 A good credit score typically gives you more options with lenders.

-• Do I have debt to pay down?
+• Do I have a debt to pay down?
 Mortgage lenders calculate your debt-to-income ratio (DTI), which is all of your monthly debt payments divided by your gross monthly income, to see if it meets their requirements.
 The less debt you have, the better off you’ll be.

 The price of the home you want is just the start of the expenses associated with buying a home.
 For example, you also need money for a down payment.
 There are a few loan programs out there that require no money down, but most require at least a 3% down payment.
 Many conventional lenders expect 20% percent down.